0xcrypto-dot/dotrisk-criteria-dev/.github/pull_request_template.md

-# AVS Metadata Update Checklist
+# AVS Metadata Update Guideline

 To update the metadata of an AVS (Actively Validated Service), please follow the steps below.